OMerkel/Oware/README.md

 directly adjacent.

-Taking and scoring all remaining seeds of the opponent's row completely at once is strictly forbidden and the player will lose immediately.
-Even if the player gets the majority of total seeds this way the player will lose immediately.
-Thus after scoring at least one seed must be left over on the opponent's row.
+Taking and scoring all remaining seeds of the opponent's row completely at once is called a <em>Grand Slam</em>.
+Such a
+<em>Grand Slam</em> is strictly forbidden in <em>Oware</em>
+and the player performing this action will lose immediately even if the player gets the majority of total seeds this way.
+Thus after each scoring at least one seed must be left over on the opponent's row.
+Ending a game with a <em>Grand Slam</em> is a forbidden move.

 Assumed the opponent ends his turn removing the last seed on his row by himself: The opponent's move is totally valid and game continues.